Many thanks to author and blogger Julie M. Tuttle for this wonderful opportunity! Check out my interview with her if you haven’t yet!

-Many thanks to author Yari Garcia for featuring Mystical Greenwood as part of her book blog tour series!
-And to author C. L. Schneider for including my book among her newsletter’s guest indie authors!
+Many thanks to author C. L. Schneider for including my book among her newsletter’s guest indie authors!

 “I believe that there are few books for teenage boys and girls out today that match the excitement, the creativeness, the originality, the great characters, and the adventure this writer captures so well.”

-Karen DeMers Dowdall, Author of The Captain’s Witch and Garrett’s Bones (To read her full review on her site, click here)
+- Karen DeMers Dowdall, Author of The Captain’s Witch and Garrett’s Bones (read her full review on her blog)

 “Mystical Greenwood is a coming of age story full of poetic writing that keeps you mesmerized from start to finish.
 I loved this read!”